jhap1982/giveituruguay/1999/1999-10-03 - Centro Cultural Estación Mapocho, Santiago de Chile, Chile/README.md

 ## Setlist

-Around the World
+1. Around the World
-Give It Away
+2. Give It Away
-Scar Tissue
+3. Scar Tissue
-Suck My Kiss
+4. Suck My Kiss
-Californication
+5. Californication
-Blood Sugar Sex Magik
+6. Blood Sugar Sex Magik
-Soul to Squeeze
+7. Soul to Squeeze
-My Lovely Man
+8. My Lovely Man
-If You Have to Ask
+9. If You Have to Ask
-Easily
+10. Easily
-London Calling tease
+11. London Calling tease
-Right on Time
+12. Right on Time
-Under the Bridge
+13. Under the Bridge
-Me and My Friends
+14. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Sir Psycho Sexy
+15. Sir Psycho Sexy
-Fire
+16. Fire

 ## Notes